Evaluate possible sources for a new and innovative business idea

 the industry environment:

-- Approaches to competitor analysis relevant to entrepreneurs and small firms.
-Industry life-cycle.
+competitor analysis relevant to entrepreneurs and small firms.
+Industry

 LO3 Use primary